Using an unsupported version of Windows can harm your computer and your personal information.

 Another danger of using an unsupported operating system is the potential for compatibility issues with new software and hardware.
 As technology evolves, software and hardware manufacturers often stop supporting older systems.
 This means that users of unsupported operating systems may find new software and hardware incompatible with their system, limiting their ability to use the latest technology.
 This can be especially problematic for businesses that rely on specific software or hardware to perform their day-to-day operations.

 Using unsupported operating systems is associated with legal and regulatory concerns and the abovementioned risks.
 In many cases, organizations have a legal obligation to maintain the security and privacy of their data.
-This can be difficult or impossible to achieve with an unsupported operating system no longer receiving security updates.
+This can be difficult or impossible to achieve with an unsupported operating system that no longer receives security updates.
 Furthermore, unsupported operating systems may violate industry regulations in some industries, such as healthcare and finance.

 The Benefits of Upgrading to a Supported Operating System